 Following this, clinical stages of research are governed by Good Clinical Practices (GCP), which are intended to keep human participants safe during the study process.

 Often, GLP is applied where it is not necessary.
-It is important to distinguish the difference between the different practice regulations required at different stages of clinical research
+It is important to distinguish the differences between the different practice regulations required at different stages of clinical research.

 GCP vs GLP